Sunday, December 21, 2014

 made by church historian Eusebius.
 There is no actual quote by Hegesippus supporting a late date but simply a dubious and highly speculative reference to Hegesippus that is so obscure it is rarely discussed much less considered as having any real weight in support of a late date.

 Though the weight of this secondary reference is marginal at best, if you wish to see some discussion on Hegesippus both pro and con, I offer the following links for your consideration.
-It's even less significant than the Irenaeus quote.
+It's far less significant than the Irenaeus quote.

 Con